-Every three months information submitted to the national electronic Wildlife Health Information System (eWHIS) is collated and submitted by WHA to a quarterly publication called Animal Health Surveillance Quarterly (AHSQ), which is produced by Animal Health Australia as part of Australia's national animal health information system or NAHIS.
+Every three months information submitted to the national electronic Wildlife Health Information System (eWHIS) is collated and submitted by WHA to a quarterly publication called Animal Health Surveillance Quarterly (AHSQ), which is produced by Animal Health Australia as part of Australia's national animal health information program.
 AHSQ contains a section on the main wildlife disease incidents that have occurred around the country for that quarter.
-Follow the link to read and search publications in the Animal Health Australia AHSQ Library or select a WHA report below.
+Follow the link to read and search publications in the AHSQ Library or select a WHA report below.

 WHA report - Oct-Dec 2017 - AHSQ 22(4)